All advice is given in good faith and believed to be correct but is followed at you own risk.

 We can check the cooling system on your Bongo.
 We can also flush the cooling system and replace any parts.

 EGR systems are added to standard Bongo engines, to meet the strict Japanese emissions limits.
-They are not necessary for the Bongo engine to operate, and generally aren’t fitted to Japanese vehicles destined for the UK market.

 If the Bongo EGR system is working as it should, there's no need to do anything to it.
-Unless you want to.